Design Stations 1/2

 The mission analyst works with the team leader and system engineer to define the operational environment of the spacecraft throughout its mission.
 These include launch profile, orbital analysis, and trajectory definition.
 They are critical in the preliminary phase of a study and support the definition of mission requirements and the development of a mission profile.
 Throughout the study, the mission analyst updates and optimises the mission profile as the spacecraft design progresses.

-The ground systems and operations engineer analyses the resources required to support the spacecraft from a ground station and calculates the cost of maintaining it throughout its lifecycle.
+The ground systems and operations engineer analyses the resources required to support the spacecraft from a ground station and operational point of view and calculates the cost of operating the mission throughout its lifecycle.
 He/she works with the communications engineer to select the ground station(s) to be used, and the cost engineer to incorporate supporting workforce and equipment into the overall cost estimate.
+He/she assesses the operational complexity of the overall mission working with the Systems engineer to optimise operational complexity versus cost constraints.

 Programmatic and AIV (assembly integration and verification)